 So at this point, you’re thinking “you just described every RPG”.
 True.
 But here’s where things get different from other dungeon crawlers.

 The worlds are randomly generated, and they are quite diverse.
 So each time you enter a dungeon, it will be different.
-And with about 30 different types of monsters, there is enough variety to keep things interesting.
+And with about 30 different types of monsters, there is enough variety to keep things interesting (if you add in all DLC content, there are about 120 monsters).

 The graphics are an isometric view, not top-down or side-scroller.
 So you get a depth of view that you don’t get with other games, as well as a bigger area of play to strategize during combat.